poojasundar15/ml-driven-clustering-based-approach-of-book-recommendation-system/README.md

 ### 3 - Exploratory Data Analysis

-In EDA I visualize language distribution, the Top 20 authors with the number of books, the Top 20 highest-rated books, and the Average rating distribution for all books.
+In EDA, I visualize language distribution, the Top 20 authors with the number of books, the Top 20 highest-rated books, and the Average rating distribution for all books.

 <p align="center">